 You will graduate with a Bachelor of Arts (BA), Sciences (BSc), Engineering (BEng) or Education (BEd), depending on your choice of subject.

 The basic building block of the degree is a module.
-Each module is worth 30 credits and an honours degree is awarded to students who achieve 360 credits.
+Each module is usually worth 30 or 15 credits and an honours degree is awarded to students who achieve 360 credits.
 You will be studying some core modules, which are compulsory parts of the course, and some optional modules, which you can choose according to your own interests.

 Extended degrees provide applicants with an alternative route into higher education.
 If you do not have traditional qualifications or cannot meet the entry requirements for an undergraduate degree, you may still be able to gain entry by completing an extended degree.
 Extended degrees include a Year 0, which is also known as a foundation year.
 Once you successfully complete your first year of study you will progress into Year 1 of an undergraduate degree.

 If you are considering studying in London, come along to an undergraduate open day or campus tour at London Met.

 You can create your own tailored prospectus and download a PDF file by selecting "Add to my prosepctus" on your chosen courses.
 When you have chosen all your courses click the "My Prospectus" button at the top of any page on our website.
 You'll be able to refine your list of selected courses and then provide your details to instantly download your prospectus and receive it automatically by email.